aleleonard/Classes/README.md

-# WGU
+# Classes
-Western Governor University
+Classes and School Work.